ibi-is-okk/Social-Media-App-C-/README.md

 ## **Installation**
 To install and run the social network application, follow these steps:

-+Clone the repository to your local machine: git clone <repository-url>
++C lone the repository to your local machine: git clone <repository-url>
-+Navigate to the project directory: cd social-network-application
++ Navigate to the project directory: cd social-network-application
-+Compile the source code using a C++ compiler (e.g., g++): g++ -o social-network-app src/*.cpp -I include/
++ Compile the source code using a C++ compiler (e.g., g++): g++ -o social-network-app src/*.cpp -I include/
-+Run the compiled executable:
++ Run the compiled executable:
 ./social-network-app

 # **Usage**